top of page

 British psychiatrist Alexander Cannon in the 1950's regressed over 1400 patients with symptoms that were not responding to conventional therapy with significant improvements.
 In the 1970s hypnotic age regression had become generally accepted by the medical profession.

-In 2013 an international meeting of psychiatrists, medical doctors and clinical psychologists that were using regression therapy formed the Society for Medical Advance and Research in Regression Therapy.
-The Society published its first book, Inner Healing Journey – A Medical Perspective, in which six medical doctors, including two psychiatrists, shared eleven client healing stories using Regression Therapy.
+In 2013 an international meeting of medical doctors and clinical psychologists that used regression therapy formed the Society for Medical Advance and Research in Regression Therapy.
+They published thier book, Inner Healing Journey – A Medical Perspective, in which six medical doctors, including two psychiatrists, covered client healing stories using Regression Therapy.

 Image by Ryan Yao